 Barn “B” is covered in a skin of plaid-patterned bamboo harvested just 35 miles away.
 When applied, it was bundled into modules with galvanized wire ties turned with an awl.
 Each can be adjusted over time.

-“It’s three layers thick,” Roberto said.
+“It’s three layers thick,” he says.
 “When it was harvested, it was a fresh green.
 Then it turned a golden color.
 It’s got a 20- to 25-year life span.”

 The bamboo offers a resilience that a traditional skin of cedar does not.
-“The growth nodes allow it to bounce back into shape when bumped by farm equipment,” Roberto said.
+“The growth nodes allow it to bounce back into shape when bumped by farm equipment,” he says.

 Barn “B” is used as an open-air shed that stores large-scale farm equipment and baled hay at either end.
 Ventilation from the latticed bamboo keeps the hay dry, even after a heavy rain.
 It may get wet, but it dries out within 24 hours.